jimf/combine/README.md

 - Refine node connection validity for Any type sources
   - i.e., when piping through Any ports, the original type should be known
 - Define additional nodes
-- Refine node searching (search tags and aliases)
+- Sort node fuzzy search by relevancy
 - Add keyboard shortcuts with proximity sorting for connecting nodes
 - Refine type system, figure out how best to handle unsafe effects
 - Improve styles